At deaf-friendly airports, customer service soars.

 With so many parts of the communication chain, what exactly does it mean to be deaf-friendly?
 Here are three of the top examples many deaf consumers rave about:

 To be deaf-friendly, your public-facing staff enunciates clearly.

 Some deaf and hard of hearing people develop an ability to “read” speech.
-Some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
+Equally, some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
 However, this is a rarity.
-Speechreading is a skill that not all deaf people possess.
+Furthermore, Speechreading is a skill that not all deaf people possess.